|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On October 21, 1942 took off from Mareeba Airfield on a mission, details unknown.

-Returning, the No. 3 engine began running rough and the weather became worse and the pilots attempted to fly above and around the storm.
+Returning, the No. 3 engine began running rough and the weather became worse and required them to fly above and around a storm.

 Fates of the Crew

 The crew deployed the life rafts and paddled ashore.
 After hiding the rafts, the crew slept near the beach.
 The next day, the crew explored the area and attempted to find a path though the jungle eventually finding an abandoned native hut and managed to build a fire.
 The next day the crew's supply of water and food was nearly exhausted.
 Pvt Smith and Lt.
 Fair were unable to walk due to blisters on their feet, and stayed behind with Lt.
 Johnson.
 The rest of the crew continued onward and found native people who took them to Benroda village and fetched the three left behind.
 In the village, all were fed and rested for the night.
 That evening, a native police officer arrived from Buna who had been dispatched to look for them.

 The next morning, the crew were transported aboard native canoes to another village.
 There, Lt.
 Lein and the native police officer departed to get help while the rest of the crew waited in the village.
 At noon the next day, Lt.
 Lein arrived aboard an Australian launch with canned bully-beef and marmalade, and the crew departed for Aqua village where they spent the night.

 Next, the crew boarded a Liberty Ship returning from Buna and were transported two days and a night before arriving at Milne Bay where the ship was bombed by Japanese aircraft.
 Waiting ashore, the crew waited for two days, but no aircraft arrived.
 Instead, the crew boarded another transport and after eight days arrived at Port Moresby and returned to their unit.
 For this mission, the entire crew were recommended for a Silver Star, but the award was never approved.